 To the extent possible, information reported to the Title IX Coordinator or other District employees will be kept private and shared only with individuals responsible for handling the District's response to the incident.
-The District will protect the privacy of individuals involved in a Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking incident except as otherwise required by law or District policy.
-A Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking report may result in the gathering of extremely sensitive information about individuals in the campus community.
+The District will protect the privacy of individuals involved in a Sexual Misconduct, Dating and Domestic Violence, or Stalking incident except as otherwise required by law or District policy.
+A Sexual Misconduct, Dating and Domestic Violence, or Stalking report may result in the gathering of extremely sensitive information about individuals in the campus community.
 While such information is considered confidential, District policy regarding access to public records and disclosure of personal information may require disclosure of certain information concerning a report.
 In such cases, efforts will be made to redact the records, as appropriate, in order to protect the victim's identity and privacy and the privacy of other involved individuals.
 Except as detailed in the section on Procedures for Confidential Reporting above, no District employee, including the Title IX Coordinator, should disclose the victim's identity to the police without the victim's consent or unless the victim has also reported the incident to the police.